-The YubiKey 4 and YubiKey NEO support the OpenPGP interface for smart cards which can be used with GPG4Win for encryption and signing, as well as for SSH authentication.
-These in turn can be used by several other useful tools, like Git, pass, etc. This guide will help you set up the required software for getting SSH to work on Windows with the YubiKey OpenPGP application.
+The YubiKey 5, YubiKey 4, and YubiKey NEO all support the OpenPGP interface for smart cards.
+This can be used with GPG4Win for encryption and signing, as well as for SSH authentication.
+These in turn can be used by several other useful tools, like Git and Cygwin, etc. This document guides you through setting up the required software for getting SSH to work on Windows with the YubiKey OpenPGP application.

 gpg-connect-agent killagent /bye gpg-connect-agent /bye